subquery/documentation/docs/run_publish/references.md

 ### --timestamp-field

-By default this is true. when set to false with:
+By default this is true.
+When set to false, it removes the created_at and updated_at columns in the starter_entities table.

 ```shell
 > subql-node -f . –timestamp-field=false
 ```

-This removes the created_at and updated_at columns in the starter_entities table.

 ### --unfinalized-blocks

-This will allow you to index blocks before they become finalized.
+This allows you to index blocks before they become finalized.
 It can be very useful if you want the most up-to-date data possible.
 It will detect any forks and remove any blocks that don't become finalized.
 By default it is set to `false`.
 To change it to `true` run following command:

 ```shell
 > subql-node -f . --unfinalized-blocks